 2. Up the professionalism

 There are a few ways to increase your professional impression during an online interview.
 Get a good VoIP headset, test it, and use it confidently.
 It improves the sound quality greatly and it shows that you prepare properly and consider good communication a priority.
 Do remember to speak slowly and clearly though – especially because it is likely that your interview panel includes a variety of nationalities, mother tongues and accents.
-Also make sure you use a really professional looking photo as your profile picture – it shows attention to detail, which is essential for any SuccessFactors role!
+Also make sure you use a really professional looking photo as your profile picture – it shows attention to detail, which is essential for any SuccessFactors and Workday role!

 3. Convey personality